signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 Depending on the library you get, the more noisy dependencies you will eventually have to carry on along side your project in order to run, integrate and keep your tests passing.

 As an example, I'm going to compare configuration, assertions and test coverage with [Mocha](https://mochajs.org/) and [Jest](https://facebook.github.io/jest/).
-The first one is currently known as simple, flexible and fun whereas the second got its popularity by becoming a painless JavaScript testing.
+The first one is currently known as simple, flexible and fun whereas the second got its popularity for painless JavaScript testing.

 Also, I'm going to write some tests to the following (and yet simple) React component: